xharaken/john-law-coin/HowToUseWallet.md

 You can sell ETH and purchase JLC when the coin budget is positive.
 You can sell JLC and purchase ETH when the coin budget is negative.

 The open market operation is implemented as a Dutch auction.
-When the coin budget is positive, the price (JLC / ETH) is lowered until the coin budget goes down to zero.
-When the coin budget is negative, the price (JLC / ETH) is raised until the coin budget goes up to zero.
+When the coin budget is positive, the price (ETH / JLC) is lowered until the coin budget goes down to zero.
+When the coin budget is negative, the price (ETH / JLC) is raised until the coin budget goes up to zero.

 ## Purchase and redeem bonds